nguyenngoclongdev/step-definition-generator/README.md

 [![Visual Studio Marketplace Rating (Stars)](https://img.shields.io/visual-studio-marketplace/stars/nguyenngoclong.cypress-cucumber-step-definition-generator)](https://marketplace.visualstudio.com/items?itemName=nguyenngoclong.cypress-cucumber-step-definition-generator)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)

-# Gherkin Step Definition Generator
+# Cucumber Step Definition Generator

-This extension is designed to help developers using the testing framework with Gherkin style feature files to generate step definitions more easily and efficiently.
-With just a few clicks, you can automatically generate step definitions for your feature files, saving you time and reducing the risk of errors.
+This extension is designed to help developers using the testing framework with Gherkin style feature files to generate step definition more easily and efficiently.
+With just a few clicks, you can automatically generate step definition for your feature files, saving you time and reducing the risk of errors.

 This extension is maintained by the [Nguyen Ngoc Long](https://github.com/nguyenngoclongdev/).